gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-02-10-interview-kenta-cho-indie-game-developer.md

 ----

 ## I see a nice balance of gameplay systems and skill in all of those games.
-That makes think about the types of games you create.
+That brings to mind the types of games you create.
 Now, if you could have developed any existing game, which one would you choose, and why?

 That's [*Herzog*](https://en.wikipedia.org/wiki/Herzog_(video_game)).
 It's a real-time strategy game released by *Technosoft* for personal computers.
 Overseas, the sequel [*Herzog Zwei*](https://en.wikipedia.org/wiki/Herzog_Zwei), which was released for the [*Sega Mega Drive*](https://en.wikipedia.org/wiki/Sega_Mega_Drive), is more famous, and the original *Herzog* might not be as well-known.
 It's an action game where you control a robot that can move both in the air and on the ground.
 The battlefield is a vertically long strip, with enemy and ally bases located at each end.
 Players could produce units like infantry, tanks, and anti-aircraft guns at these bases and dispatch them towards the opponent's base.
 At that time, it was quite rare to have a game where you could produce allies other than the player and fight together.
 I was very impressed by this game, where you could fight as part of an army against enemy forces.